insight-creative/code-guide/content/_index.md

 Authors are encouraged to specify a lang attribute on the root html element, giving the document’s language.
 This aids speech synthesis tools to determine what pronunciations to use, translation tools to determine what rules to use, and so forth.

 Read more about the lang attribute in the spec.
-Head to the IANA for a list of language codes.
 {{< /column >}}